 No need for currency mining

-Currency mining as intended today is a useless waste of energy and hard disk space.
+Currency mining as intended today, (either POW or POS) is a useless waste of energy and hard disk space.
 The purpose of this barbarous process in the first digital currencies was to incentive people to keep their computer ON with blockchain based software online in order to make sure the currency network was always available to process and record new transactions.

 In a modern blockchain currency system there is no need to have multiple distributed backups of the blockchain file, only a small number of centers might be required for this purpose same as it is done by other infrastructural data networks such as FB, Google, etc.

 Still people should be allowed to maintain a local hot wallet backup of their data or even a full sections blockchain file if required.
-Still it is not very practical to store zetta-bytes of information in your home computer HD but it might be useful to speed up custom datamining queries and analysis within universities and other datacenters.
+Still it is not very practical to store zetta-bytes of information in your home computer HD but it might be useful to speed up custom datamining queries and analysis within universities and other datacenters interested in econometric analysis.

 In the image below we highlight a three layers crypto currency system and some possible ways in which it could work, leaving aside the part which records deeds and other notary acts for the moment.

 At the top of the pyramid we have the goldcoin.
 It doesn’t mean there is any physical gold behind it, it only means that its quantity is fixed, the total number of goldcoins circulating within this currency space is equal (for argument sake) to the number of physical people (no aliases!) registered into the system.

 The way it works is that every time a human is born his or her certificate of birth is registered within the Linux-Coin (LC) database, in that moment a LC record is created on his/her name.